chrisr3403/Sep11-Freedom-Project/tool/learning-log.md

 ### 11/24/2024
 * Hello and welcome to my learning log entry four!
 My name is christian ramos and I am to talk about my skin swapping lesson!
 Using [Kaboom](https://kaboomjs.com/) I have been learning how to do skin swapping within a character or AI for quite sometime.
+So I tried to give one of my sprite a optimus prime character and the progress of it is very very A BIG very easy progress and works perfectly.
 I used this video to help me learn on how to make skins/png sprites [Learn to Make a Game with Kaboom.js in 39 Minutes](https://www.youtube.com/watch?v=hgReGsh5xVU&t=402s) with this I learned how make a sprite have a different skin or png to whatever I want.
 What code I tinkered was with ```loadSprite("optimus", "optimus.png") ``` this will basically make the character or AI have the sprite loaded as "optimus" you can change it to whatever you prefer on what project you are making.
 A a-ha moments I have for myself is trying to get the png loading in I had the code but A BIG thing that I was missing is the png directory.
-I thought I had put it in but I had to make it
+I thought I had put it in but I had to make it as a directory similar to github when putting a png.
+The questions I still have is: How will the png move in terms of animation or will it be static pose?
+Something I will find out in the next one when I try Animations!

 <!--
 * Links you used today (websites, videos, etc)